williamrygao/williamrygao.github.io/truth.md

 my answer.
 I imagine she feels similarly, so I've drafted a less naive answer.

-A proof is a metaphor for truth (beauty follows immediately).
+A proof is a metaphor for truth.
 By metaphor, I mean a bridge between the abstract and the tangible.
 Think "life is a carnival" or "romance is a place."
 Only the language of the metaphor is that of set theory, and